ruchaa01/Computer-Vision-Projects/README.md

 # Panoramic Stitching
-Given two input images, we will "stitch" them together to create a simple panorama.
-To construct the image panorama, we will use concepts learned in class such as keypoint detection, local invariant descriptors, RANSAC, and perspective warping.
+Given two input images, construct the image panorama, using keypoint detection, local invariant descriptors, RANSAC, and perspective warping.
 The panoramic stitching algorithm consists of four main steps:
   1. Detect keypoints and extract local invariant descriptors (using ORB) from two input images.
   2. Match the descriptors between the two images.